 A Business Owner Knows Their Desired Industry

 Some entrepreneurs will fall at the first hurdle of running a business because they don’t have a defined idea of the industry they want to work in.
 Rather than choose a specific industry, they try to appeal to as many as possible.
 This is not possible for a one-person show, though.
-There is a risk they stretch themselves too thinly, causing a lack of direction.
+There is a risk they stretch themselves too thinly, causing a lack of direction and not having one of the top growth strategies for startups to fall back on.

 Before you do anything, make sure you know which industry you want to work in so you can start preparing for everything that will come your way.
 For example, knowing whether you’ll need a building permit or not to start your business.